medifle/learngit3/readme.md

 # learngit
-conflict fixed in master
-Creating a new branch is quick and simple.
+Creating a new branch is quick.